It’s here to stay.

 Auditions, callbacks, screen tests, chemistry reads, producer meetings…all on Zoom.

 Now everyone has realized how intimate it can actually feel to work together online.
 Zoom can be your friend.
 You just have to work with it, not against it.

 And yes, you can do self-tapes via Zoom at home!

 Please practice your Zoom skills so that your first Zoom audition will not throw you off your game.
 Deal with the technicalities so that you can shine in your acting.

 Take a class on Zoom, do self-tapes on Zoom with friends or coaches, and really practice your comfort working within the technical parameters of Zoom!

 Do not let your Zoom screen test be the first time you’ve practiced it!

-If you want special attention to auditioning on Zoom, check out Athena Colon’s class WORKING THE FRAME, or my class NAILING THE GENRE.
+If you want special attention to auditioning on Zoom, check out my class NAILING THE GENRE or Athena Colón’s class WORKING THE FRAME.
 Both of them are specific to working out your Self-Tape Skills!